 Laurent Belcour - ACM SIGGRAPH Courses 2016

 Frequency Analysis of Light Transport expresses Physically Based Rendering (PBR) using signal processing tools.
-It is thus tailored to predict sampling rate, perform denoising, perform anti-aliasing, etc. Many method have been proposed to deal with specific cases of light transport (motion, lenses, etc).
-This course aims to introduce concepts and present practical application scenario of frequency analysis of light transport in a unified context.
+It is thus tailored to predict sampling rate, perform denoising, perform anti-aliasing, etc. Many methods have been proposed to deal with specific cases of light transport (motion, lenses, etc).
+This course aims to introduce concepts and present practical application scenarios of frequency analysis of light transport in a unified context.
 To ease the understanding of theoretical elements, frequency analysis will be introduced in pair with an implementation.

 Real-Time Polygonal-Light Shading with Linearly Transformed Cosines